nim-lang/Nim/doc/manual.md

 procedure influences the type compatibility: procedural types are only compatible if they have the same calling convention.
-As a special extension, a procedure of the calling convention `nimcall` can be passed to a parameter that expects a proc of the calling convention `closure`.
+As a special extension, a procedure of the calling convention `nimcall` can be passed to a parameter that expects a procedure of the calling convention `closure`.

 Nim supports these `calling conventions`:idx:\: